 We’d love to give you a tour of the Web App to show you what it can do.
 Contact us today.

-Once a contract is a signed, CMT works with your Information Technology department to get EDIE up-and-running in a standard implementation in just a few weeks.
-The EDIE interface engine take the burden off your IT department and minimizes the time and effort they need to spend to integrate EDIE with your EHR.
+Once a contract is a signed, Collective works with your Information Technology department to get EDie up-and-running in a standard implementation in just a few weeks.
+The EDie interface engine take the burden off your IT department and minimizes the time and effort they need to spend to integrate EDie with your EHR.

 Security is of the utmost importance in building each of our products.
 Visit our Privacy & Security page for more information.